Eschatologue/CM_wiki/docs/class/paladin/glory.md

 # Oath of Glory

 Paladins who take the Oath of Glory believe they and their companions are destined to achieve glory through deeds of heroism.
-They train diligently and encourage their companions so they’re all ready when destiny calls.
+They train diligently and encourage their companions so they're all ready when destiny calls.

 ### Tenets of Glory